dj-nitehawk/MongoDB.Entities/Documentation/cheat-sheet/connections.md

 # Connections
-This category is for showcasing the different methods of setting up the connections to mongodb.
+This category showcases the different methods of setting up the connections to mongodb.

-## Connect to localhost
+### Connect to localhost
 ```csharp
 await DB.InitAsync("db-name","localhost");
 ```

-## Connect using a connection string
+### Connect using a connection string
 ```csharp
 await DB.InitAsync(MongoClientSettings.FromConnectionString(
       "mongodb+srv://user:password@cluster.mongodb.net/db-name"),
       "db-name");
 ```

-## Connect with a username & password
+### Connect with a username & password
 ```csharp
 await DB.InitAsync(new MongoClientSettings()
 {